 If you find that you do need unlimited data, then you can always use our comparison tables below to find out which provider offers the best unlimited plans.

 Unlimited doesn't mean endless high-speed access.
 Nearly all providers throttle speeds after you've reached a certain number of gigabytes.
 Using WiFi whenever possible to conserve your high-speed allotment is still the best course of action.
+The good news is that throttling has virtually replaced overage charges throughout the wireless industry.

 "The resurgence of free-flowing mobile data does come with a few caveats.
 It's not all sunshine and roses, but if you use a lot of high-demand apps on your mobile devices you'll likely find the changes pleasing."